 You do not need approval to create public repositories.

 Ask TTS Tech Portfolio before deleting repositories.
-As a government team, we can’t delete repositories without TTS Tech Portfolio first reviewing them for information that they may need to retain/archive (including issues, pull request comments, commit history, and other information).
+As a government team, we can’t delete repositories without TTS Tech Portfolio first reviewing them for information that they may need to retain (including issues, pull request comments, commit history, and other information).
+Archiving is preferred in most cases.
 If you want to delete a repository, go to #admins-github and explain what you’d like to do and why, and wait for approval before deleting it.
+This approval is generally contingent on no substantive content having been created within the repository (e.g. new issues, commits, substantive comments).
+In cases where the content of a repository is no different than that of another repository, it may be considered for deletion.

-- We have a record of the repository in our GitHub organization
+- We have a record of the repository and the work done for that partner.

-- We have a copy of the code, should the decide to delete the transferred repository, make it private, etc.
+- We have a copy of the code, should they decide to delete the transferred repository, make it private, etc.

 Working with outside collaborators

-Giving contractors and federal partners read or write access to your repository is both allowed and encouraged to facilitate the flow of ideas and build a stronger, more decentralized community.
+Giving contractors and federal partners access to your repository is both allowed and encouraged to facilitate the flow of ideas and build a stronger, more decentralized community.

 Confusingly, no one should be an “outside collaborator” in GitHub parlance.
 Instead, we should manage repo access exclusively via teams.